AlteriusOmega/edhrec_json_to_txt/README.md

 That's it!
 Now you will have separate card lists txt files for each of the lists, as well as one big list of all cards called Flat Cardlist

 # "I don't want to deal with Python!"
-If don't want to deal with installing Python, just click the green <> Code button --> Download ZIP, then unzip the .zip file, go into dist, and just run edhrec_json_to_txt.exe
+If you don't want to deal with installing Python, just click the green <> Code button --> Download ZIP, then unzip the .zip file, go into dist, and just run edhrec_json_to_txt.exe